495-Labs-Projects/BookManager392/README.md

 		 ]
 	 ```

 2. Go back into books app and create a new file called urls.py.
-Add the following to it:
+Add the following to it and create url's for Authors and Publishers:

 	 ```python
 		 from django.conf.urls import url